NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/Examples/Kubeflow/Pipelines/README.md

 These pipelines require the following prerequisites in order to function correctly.

 - [Trident](https://netapp.io/persistent-storage-provisioner-for-kubernetes/), NetApp's dynamic storage orchestrator for Kubernetes, must be installed within the Kubernetes cluster.
-- A cluster role that has all of the required permissions for executing NetApp Data Science Toolkit for Kubernetes operations must be present in the Kubernetes cluster.
-For an example, see [cluster-role-ntap-dsutil.yaml](cluster-role-ntap-dsutil.yaml).
-This file contains the manifest for a Kubernetes ClusterRole named 'ntap-dsutil' that has all of the required permissions for executing toolkit operations within the cluster.
+- A cluster role that has all of the required permissions for executing NetApp DataOps Toolkit for Kubernetes operations must be present in the Kubernetes cluster.
+For an example, see [cluster-role-netapp-dataops.yaml](cluster-role-netapp-dataops.yaml).
+This file contains the manifest for a Kubernetes ClusterRole named 'netapp-dataops' that has all of the required permissions for executing toolkit operations within the cluster.
 - Your Kubeflow Pipelines service account must be bound to the the previously mentioned cluster role within the namespace that you intend to execute the pipeline in.
 Note that the default Kubeflow Pipelines service account is 'default-editor'.
-For an example, see [role-binding-kubeflow-ntap-dsutil.yaml](role-binding-kubeflow-ntap-dsutil.yaml).
-This file contains the manifest for a Kubernetes RoleBinding named 'kubeflow-ntap-dsutil' that will bind the 'default-editor' ServiceAccount to the 'ntap-dsutil' cluster role within the 'admin' namespace.
+For an example, see [role-binding-kubeflow-netapp-dataops.yaml](role-binding-kubeflow-netapp-dataops.yaml).
+This file contains the manifest for a Kubernetes RoleBinding named 'kubeflow-netapp-dataops' that will bind the 'default-editor' ServiceAccount to the 'netapp-dataops' cluster role within the 'admin' namespace.

 Some of the pipelines have additional prerequisites, which are noted under the specific pipeline definitions below.